alanlw/solipsism/GameDesignDoc.md

 	![Contradiction Monster](/graphics/monsters/contradiction.png)

 - Sound Arguments
     - Sound Arguments move in clockwise square formations triggered at fixed intervals by a timer.
 Contact with a player will reduce player health.
-Will reverse direction if hit by a Contradiction.
 Can be destroyed by player.

 	![Sound Argument Monster](/graphics/monsters/Sulfuric_Acid_Molecule_VdW.png)